Aigachu/Lavenza/README.md

 i.e. `/app/bots/lavenza`

 You can also do this via the command line with the following commands, from the root of the repository.
-Substitute "mybot" with the name of your bot in lowercase.
+Substitute `mybot` with the name of your bot in lowercase.

 ```
 cd app/bots;